Rodina (political party): History

 On 6 November 2005, Rodina was barred from taking part in the December elections to the Moscow Duma following a complaint filed by the Liberal Democratic Party of Russia that Rodina's advertising campaign incited racial hatred.
 The advertisement in question showed Caucasian immigrants tossing watermelon rinds to the ground and ended with the slogan "Let's clear our city of trash", calling for Russians to clean their cities of rubbish.
 It garnered much controversy and opinion polls predicted that Rodina would come second with close to 25% in the December vote.
 Rogozin appealed the decision, but the ban was upheld on 1 December 2005.

 Rodina's difficulties continued into 2006, when it failed to obtain permission to contest local elections in a number of regions.
 However, the party did come third in the regional elections in Altai Republic.
 Rogozin unexpectedly stepped down as party leader in March 2006 and was replaced by the less known businessman Alexander Babakov.
 Many suspected this was a tactical decision on Rodina's part to ease pressure from the Kremlin, although a small number of party members in Moscow had been vocal in their criticism of Rogozin's more outlandish nationalist rhetoric.
 On 28 October 2006, Rodina merged with the Russian Party of Life and the Russian Pensioners' Party into a new party called A Just Russia.
 Many of Rodina's parliamentary faction joined the new party, except for Rogozin, Andrey Savelyev and Glazyev, who at present does not belong to any party.
 In 2007, Rogozin was appointed Russian Ambassador to NATO.

 Rodina was reinstated on 29 September 2012 and Aleksey Zhuravlyov, formally a member of the ruling United Russia, was unanimously voted to lead the party.
-Rodina endorsed outgoing President Vladimir Putin in the 2018 Russian presidential election.
+Rodina endorsed President Vladimir Putin in the 2018 Russian presidential election.

 In July 2017, the chairman of Rodina announced that the only candidate whom the party will support is current President Vladimir Putin for the 2018 presidential election.

+In December 2023, Rodina announced that the party will support current President Vladimir Putin for the 2024 presidential election.

 Party platform

 The party was described as "far-right" by Timothy Snyder in The New York Review of Books in March 2014.

 Novaya Gazeta journalist Anna Politkovskaya stated that Rodina was a chauvinistic organisation that had been "created by the Kremlin's spin doctors" for the 2003 election and the "aim was to draw moderately nationalist voters away from the more extreme National Bolsheviks".
 The Guardian claims that Rodina was "set up by President Vladimir Putin's allies" in 2003 "to leach votes from the Communist party".

 Rodina and its leader Dmitry Rogozin has made illegal immigration and a "Moscow for Muscovites!" platform a centerpiece of their election campaign.
-While initially including left-wing factions (that later split away and merged into A Just Russia), the party is currently anti-communist and supports the decommunization of Russia.